anandbagmar/getting-started-with-mobile-visualtesting/README.md

 screen.
 Once you drop that file onto the emulator, you should see a new icon named Calculator appear among the other Android application icons installed on the device.

-You don't need to launch the example app within the emulator before running your first test.
-The tests will start and stop the example app as needed.
+You don't need to start, nor launch the example app within the emulator before running your first test.
+The tests will automatically install, start and stop the example app as needed.

 ### Start the Appium service